 6. What program do you use to edit?
 I use Lightroom.
 Until February 2012, I used Photoshop Elements.
 Both are great programs.

 7. Do you shoot in JPEG or RAW?

 I’ll admit it.
 I shoot jpeg.
 Because 1) I am lazy and I don’t want to take the time to learn something new and 2) I am not a professional (ie, charging for shoots) so no one is at a loss if my photos aren’t as good as they could be if I shot in RAW.
 That said, I would like to learn RAW.
 Some day.
 As of February 2012, I shoot RAW and I LOVE it.
 I have so much more control of my photos.
 That said, if I hadn’t also switched to Lightroom, it would have been much more difficult to edit.

 8. What kinds of edits do you do?
-Almost all of my photos will have small tweaks in levels, brightness, and contrast.
+Almost all of my photos will have small tweaks in exposure, brightness, noise, and contrast.
 I will also usually add a slight vignette.
 I might use the healing brush or clone tool to clean up things in the photo that are distracting (a crumb on a table, a mosquito bite on the face, etc).
 I sometime crop, but most of my cropping is usually done in camera.
 I will also straighten horizon lines or fix anything else that distracts the viewer from the focus of the photo.

 My purpose in editing is this: to show you (the viewer) what I see in MY eyes and in MY heart when I look at the picture.
 If my daughter has a bug bite on her face, and that bite is not the point of the picture, then I will probably take it out.
 If I remember a day as happy and sunny and perfect, I might boost the color of my photo a bit so that it better represents how I felt when I took the photo.
 I will also do things (like adding a vignette) that subtly draw the viewer’s eye to the main focus of the photo.